 Report from the Bureau of Labor Statistics

-Submitting resumes for candidates applying for job had been easy over the past few years because they can just submit it online.
+Submitting resumes for candidates applying for jobs has been easy over the past few years because they can just submit it online.
 However, it also increased the number of applications a recruiter is receiving every day, making it a bit challenging for some to get noticed by the recruiter.
 Here are some tips on how your resume will get noticed.

-You do not to make your resume long so that you can impress the recruiter.
-Your resume should be a one- or two-page long, anything longer than that could only lose your chance from getting noticed.
-Recruiters need to go through hundreds if resumes almost every single day.
-Be concise and know what are your selling pints to position you are applying for.
+You do not make your resume long so that you can impress the recruiter.
+Your resume should be one- or two-page long, anything longer than that could only lose your chance from getting noticed.
+Recruiters need to go through hundreds of resumes almost every single day.
+Be concise and know what your selling points are to the position you are applying for.

 Place this at the top or near the introduction of your resume.
 This will help the recruiter save time in reading what the languages you know.